Web3-Pi/setup-guide/docs/GetStart/single-device.md

 - Choose device type
 - Choose the downloaded image as a source image
 - Choose the SD card reader as a target device
-- Perform any custom configuration steps that you need
+- Perform any custom configuration steps that you need (Check the screenshot below)
     - Set hostname to _eop-1_
     - Enable SSH authentication
     - Set username and password (e.g., _raspberry/raspberry_) (Do not change username and password)
     - Uncheck "Eject media when finished"
 - Write the image to the SD card
-- (optionally) Eject the card and insert it into the device
 - Do not interrupt verify step

 !!! note "Remember the hostname"